cmcntsh/clinical_informatics_education_statistics_basics/README.md

 <details>
   <summary>Expand</summary>

 * Problem: During a transition period with staff changes an Outlook inbox with error messages from an interface was unmonitored for a period of time.
-Approximately 390,000 messages had built up over a period of time.
+Approximately 390,000 messages had built up over about 3 months.
 * Solution:
   * Read the messages.
 (Python was used to interface with Outlook, loop through the messages)
   * Tabulate data.
 (Python was used to count duplicate messages and produce an Excel report with message information and counts.)